EU AI Act

 AI Providers & Developers

 Any company developing or commercializing an AI system deployed in the EU.
 You bear full responsibility for conformity assessment, technical documentation, and CE marking.
-Third-party testing evidence is your proof of compliance.
+Independent cybersecurity testing evidence supports your Annex IV technical documentation — it does not, on its own, replace your provider's internal compliance assessment.

 Enterprises Deploying AI